timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 in the template file name just before the file extension (as in ag.grd).
 See the description of GRD file format and an example DefocusRand36_NEW.txt file below.

-Parameter 6 contains the parameters required for correct interpretation of the data provided in RAW input data files.
-These parameters include the length of the optional file header (in bytes), the endianness of the file (0 = little endian, 1 = big endian) and the size of each data element, i.e. each pixel value (in bytes).
+Parameter 6 contains the values required for correct interpretation of the data provided in RAW input data files.
+These parameters include the length of the optional file header (in bytes), the endianness of the file (0 = little endian, 1 = big endian) and the size of each data element, i.e. each pixel intensity (in bytes).
 The last parameter can only be equal to the length of single-precision or double-precision floating-point numbers on a given machine.
 The endianness of the data file must coincide with the endianness of the current computer / OS.
 This will be checked, but no endianness conversion will be performed.
-The file header is read, but not used in this program.
+The file header is skipped and not used in this program.

 Parameter 7 contains the input data normalization factors f1 and f2.
 The data read from the input data files is rescaled according to: input -> (input / f1) + f2.
 For the input data to be not rescaled, the two numbers specified in this parameter should be f1 = 1 and f2 = 0.
-Note that this software requires the incident intensity to be uniformly 1.0.
+Note that this software requires the incident intensity to be equal to 1.0 in every pixel (i.e. uniform plane wave with unit intensity is assumed).
 This normalization should take this requirement into account.

 Parameter 8 contains the width(X) and the height(Y) of the image in pixels.
 If an input file contains an image with larger dimensions, it will be truncated to the values given in this parameter.
 If an input file contains an image with smaller